bengfarrell/rgf-blog/content/posts/2013-04-15-review-bragging-new-wral-post.md

 >
 > **The Location:** A nondescript strip mall exterior hides a cozy restaurant.
 Inside, Sarah’s Empanadas is adorned with tropical bird decorations, creamy mint walls, and a giant, colorful mural.
 It’s also likely to be packed with diners and a long line of patrons paying at the register.
 Never fear, the cashier is speedy and has amazing credit-card-sliding reflexes....

 Want to know more about the Bolivian empanada wonderland?
-Read on [here](http://www.wral.com/restaurant-review-sarah-s-empanadas/12226626/ "WRAL Sarah's Empanadas") or head to _Carpe Durham_ for a [slightly different version](http://carpedurham.com/2013/03/31/sarahs-empanadas/ "Carpe Durham").
+Read on [here](http://www.wral.com/restaurant-review-sarah-s-empanadas/12226626/ "WRAL Sarah's Empanadas").
 And I wouldn't leave you without some food porn.
 Here's the chicken and cheese empanada.

 ![Sarahs Empanadas 06](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2013/04/Sarahs-Empanadas-06.jpg)